wangxiaoying/wangxiaoying.github.io/_pages/about.md

   - /about.html
 ---

-I am a Master student at Database System Lab in Simon Fraser University, my supervisor is Professor [Jiannan Wang](http://www.cs.sfu.ca/~jnwang/) .
+I am a PhD student at Database System Lab in Simon Fraser University, my supervisor is Professor [Jiannan Wang](http://www.cs.sfu.ca/~jnwang/).

-I received my Bachelor degree from Tongji University, Shanghai in July 2016.

-I worked in Qihoo 360 as a C++ Developer from July 2016 to April 2018.
+I worked in Qihoo 360 as a C++ Developer on AdExchange from July 2016 to April 2018.